MusicalFlower/MultiplayerGame/README.md

 ## Uploading the game to steam
 1. Download the folder from this repository.
 2. Open Steam Library.
 In the bottom left, navigate to ADD A GAME > Add a Non-Steam Game...
 3. Select Browse and navigate to the MultiplayerGame folder.
 Double click on executable.
+Then select ADD SELECTED PROGRAMS.
 4. Multiplayer Game should now be in the Steam Library.
 Click on the game and launch it like any other Steam game.

 ## Hosting a game